-c.
-The program director or designated authority will review the appeal and make a final decision, considering relevant circumstances and program capacity.
+b.
+The Director of School Based Programs will review the appeal and make a final decision, considering relevant circumstances and program capacity.

 Re-registration:

 a.
 If a child's registration is canceled due to absence without notice, the parents or guardians may have the opportunity to re-register their child if space becomes available in the future.